-Red, theory; black, fact.
+Red, theory; black, fact

-What is the mood or feel as you enter a place of worship and participate in the ceremonies conducted there?
-More than anything else, the mood is one of great reverence, as though one is in the presence of the world's most powerful king.
-Kings are supposed to "represent their race."
-However, I want to translate that statement into a sociobiological function assignment.
-My discussion "Proxy Natural Selection from the Inside" suggests a problem: if the emotional outlines of people's behavior is being partly randomized in each generation by recombination-type mutations, a consistent moral code seems impossible if we assume that morality comes mostly from peoples' inborn patterns of emotional reactivity, that is, the sum total of everyones' betes noir.
-The purpose of a king may be to find or at least coincide with societies' moral center of gravity, around which a formal, if temporary, moral code can be constructed.
+If the emotional outline of people's behaviour is being partly randomized in each generation by recombination-type mutations, a consistent moral code seems impossible if we assume that morality comes mostly from peoples' inborn patterns of emotional reactivity, that is, the sum total of everyone's preferences.
+The purpose of a king may be to find and coincide with societies' moral center of gravity, around which a formal, if temporary, moral code can be constructed.
 In a complex society, everyone must be "on the same page" for efficient interaction.

 The same problem no doubt recurs each time organisms come together to form a colony, or super-organism: the conflict between the need of a colony for coordination of colonists and the need of evolution for random variability.
 Such variability will inevitably affect the formulation and interpretation of the coordinating messages that the colonists exchange, like all their other inborn characteristics.

-Kingship comes the corrupting influence of personal power, leading to destructive, tyrannical governments.
-Replacing a real king with a pretend-king named "God" would seem to be the solution that accounts for organized religion, but then one loses all flexibility, the flexibility that goes with having a flesh-and-blood king who can change his predecessor's laws based on current popular sentiment.
+With kingship comes the corrupting influence of personal power and tyrannical government.
+Replacing a real king with a pretend-king named "God" would seem to be the solution that accounts for organized religion, but then one loses the flexibility that goes with having a flesh-and-blood king who can change his predecessor's laws based on current popular sentiment.

 However, human nature may well have a core-and-shell structure, with an "unchanging" core surrounded by a slowly changing shell.
-The former would be the species-specific objective function previously alluded to in post #16, and produced by species-replacement group selection within the genus, and the latter would be due to PNS, and would represent the stratagems hit upon by our ancestors to meet the demands of the objective function in our time and place.
+The former would be the species-specific objective function and produced by species-replacement group selection within the genus, and the latter would be due to selection of smaller units, and would represent the stratagems hit upon by our ancestors to meet the demands of the objective function in our time and place.
 This shell part may account for cultural differences between countries.
 The core may be implemented in the hypothalamus of the brain, whereas the shell may be implemented in the limbic system.
-The core, being unchanging, could be taught by organized religion, whereas the shell could be codified by the more flexible institution of government.
-Though the core is unchanging overall, specific individuals will harbor variations in it due to point mutations (not part of PNS), necessitating the standardizing role of religion.
+The core, being very slow to change, could be managed by organized religion, whereas the shell could be codified by the more flexible institution of government.
+Though the core is unchanging overall, specific individuals will harbor variations in it due to point mutations, necessitating the standardizing role of religion.
 Synaptic plasticity would then be used to cancel the point-mutational variation in the objective function.

 No comments: